 - Help 2 people seriously affected by HIV to live independently in their own homes for 6 months by receiving home-based care and transport services.

-- Help 1 financially disadvantaged LGBTI person receive 12 sessions with an ACON counsellor
+- Help 1 financially disadvantaged sexuality and gender diverse person receive 12 sessions with an ACON counsellor

 - Help 4 people with alcohol and drug issues attend a 2-day therapeutic support group